 Vacations are a significant investment, so purchasing travel insurance for cruise ships is something many travelers consider.
-Though not always required, travel insurance for cruises can provide protection and peace of mind.
+Though not always required, travel insurance for cruises can provide vital protection and peace of mind.

 Should You Buy Cruise Insurance?